2015, Vol. 2 Issue 3, Part B

 How to cite this article:

 Su Jun-Yan, Wang Jia-Xu, Dong Yan-Ju, Guan Kai-Le, Yang Yu-Xia.
 Description of sexual dimorphism in hind wing morphology of cantharid beetles based on a geometric morphometric analysis.
-International Journal of Fauna and Biological Studies.
-2015; 2(3): 74-78.
+Int J Fauna Biol Stud 2015;2(3):74-78.